v74c63t/final-project-hmm-gpv/README.md

 ```

 **Notes**
-* model_path refers to the path to the model (the .ckpt file) created when train.py is called
+* `model_path` refers to the path to the model (the .ckpt file) created when [train.py](/models/scripts/train.py) is called
-* When evaluate.py is called, the [plots](/plots) directory will populate with a plot of Tile 1's RGB satellite image, ground truth, and the model prediction
+* When [evaluate.py](/models/scripts/evaluate.py) is called, the [plots](/plots) directory will populate with a plot of Tile 1's RGB satellite image, ground truth, and the model prediction
-* Depending on the model being evaluated, the [prediction/U-Net](/data/predictions/UNet) or the [prediction/U2Net](predictions/U2Net) directory will also populate with similar plots for all tiles in the Validation data
+* Depending on the model being evaluated, the [prediction/U-Net](/data/predictions/UNet) or the [prediction/U2Net](predictions/U2Net) directory will also populate with similar plots for all the tiles in the Validation dataset

 ## Sources of Interests and Citations ##